tesfayeleni/HydraAI/README.md

 Streamlit app outputs allow exploration of predicted leaks and their locations by producing an image of the network with the leaks flagged in red.

 ![Network Visualization](PicOfNetwork.png)

+This gives a clear view of which nodes are likely to leak.
+And this allows managers at water facilities to quickly assess risk areas.

 ---